 One of the downsides to most other portables is that the heater isn’t strong enough to keep up with aggressive draws.
 This is where the Grasshopper shines.
 You can pull nearly as hard as you want and it will keep producing vapor.
 I really like this because I can take a couple hits and be completely medicated in a couple minutes.
 As opposed to other session vapes like the Arizer Air or Pax 3, you can sit with those and take 10-15+ draws over the course of 10-15 minutes.
 I like the longer sessions for relaxing at home watching TV, but when I’m out on the go, I prefer a quicker on-demand vape.

 The chamber is good sized the overall size of the vape.
 I was able to get up to .3 grams with a tight pack and a fine grind.
 However my I normally pack in .1 or .2g.
 One great thing about the Grasshopper is that it will work great with a completely filled chamber, or you can even just throw in a few crumbs and vape.
 Whereas a lot of other vapes work best only with a full chamber.
 Since the Grasshopper is very strong you can completely vape an entire bowl in only a few draws if you have the lung-power.
 It also cooks the bowl very evenly with no need to stir.
 If you want to see a bunch of back to back hopper bowls with my roommate, check out the Grasshopper Demo Video below:

 Battery System and Charging Options

 Batteries have been charging in about 60 minutes or so but I picked up an external charging dock and a handful of extra batteries.
-I prefer to charge up a bunch for the day rather than have to plug in the USB charger but you can do that as well.
-Most of the external battery packs are getting pretty cheap and can charge the Grasshopper multiple times over.
+I prefer to charge up a few extra batteries and just swap them rather than have to plug in the USB charger but you can do that as well.

 Grasshopper Vaporizer Warranty